 What does Magnesium do for the body?

-Magnesium helps with more than 300 enzyme systems that regulate reactions in the body, some of which are:
+Magnesium helps with hundreds of enzyme systems that regulate reactions in the body:

 Muscle and nerve function

 - Magnesium regulates muscle contractions and allows muscles to relax.
 If there is a Magnesium deficiency you may get restless legs.